-Ride height directly impacts the driving as it defines the center of the gravity.
+Ride height directly impacts the driving as it defines the center of gravity.
 Vehicles with high ground clearance, like SUVs and trucks, are more inclined to roll over while sharp-cornering should they fail to slow down before it is too late.

-On contrary, low clearance puts you at risk of scratching the underbelly of the vehicle when parking or you can simply get stuck in mud or sand.
+On the contrary, low clearance puts you at risk of scratching the underbelly of the vehicle when parking or you can simply get stuck in mud or sand.

 Things to consider: Wheelbase & Suspension

 You simply cannot ignore the importance of the wheelbase and suspension, otherwise, it is very easy to get the wrong impression when calculating the geometry of the car.